MicrosoftDocs/powerbi-docs/powerbi-docs/developer/configure-credentials.md

     var gateway = gateways.First();
     ```

-3. Build credential details in the same way as described in [expired on-premises data source credentials flow](#expired-on-premises-data-source-credentials-flow), using the gateway public key retrieved in **step 2**.
+3. Build credential details in the same way as described in [update credentials flow for data sources](#update-credentials-flow-for-data-sources), using the gateway public key retrieved in **step 2**.

 4. build the request body.